Leon047/SexyVim/README.md

 ## Additional Settings
 * The .vimrc file contains various settings for syntax highlighting, code navigation, and other features.
-* Python, JavaScript, TypeScript, HTML, CSS, SASS, YAML, Terraform, and more languages are supported with specific settings.
+* Python, JavaScript, TypeScript, HTML, CSS, SASS, YAML and more languages are supported with specific settings.
 * Airline theme is set to powerlineish.
 * Indentation settings are defined for different filetypes.
 * Various mappings for easier movement, saving, and navigating between buffers and splits are provided.